Who is Jo Franklin?

 After a break of ten years, I picked up my pen again and started looking for an agent and a publisher.

 Nine books later, I wrote Help!
-I’m an Alien and now like all true aliens I am hoping for world domination.
-I am a children’s author.
+I’m an Alien and now, like all true aliens, I am hoping for world domination as a children’s author.